 Mold growth, which often looks like spots, can be in many different colors and smell musty.
 Color is not an indication of how dangerous a mold may be.
 Mold needs to be removed, and the moisture source that feeds its growth must be eliminated.

 Sampling for mold can be expensive, and there are no standards for judging what is and what is not an acceptable quantity of mold.
 The best practice is to remove the mold and work to prevent future growth.

 How much does that cost?

-An inspection and consultation cost by a qualified environmental specialist is roughly $300.00 to $500.00.
-Testing generally costs between $60.00 and $150.00 per test.
+The cost varies from one location to the next.
+The cost will include a consultation/trip fee plus the cost of each test, a minimum of two tests is necessary.
 A physical inspection of your home or thoughtful consideration of the building’s characteristics and the factors that led to the present condition is paramount in interpreting the sample results.